LagoVista/docs/Messaging/TypeSystem/GeoLocation.md

 If a decimal value is provided for the geolocation, the format is assumed to be (+/-)DDD.DDDDD.

 At this time, parsing [NEMA GGA](http://www.gpsinformation.org/dale/nmea.htm#GGA) messages is unsupported.
-If you need this or any other format, please [contact support](http://support.nuviot.com/) and we will work with you to ensure that your format is supported.
+If you need this or any other format, please [Contact Us](http://support.nuviot.com/) and we will work with you to ensure that your format is supported.

-If you are unsure whether or not your GPS format will work, please use our [verifier technology](../Parsing/Verifiers.md) and supply some sample messages with the formats you intend to use.
+If you are unsure whether or not your GPS format will work, please use our [Verifier Technology](../Parsing/Verifiers.md) and supply some sample messages with the formats you intend to use.

 As a reference, the following regular expressions are used to parse DM and DMS geolocation values.
 A good place to test the expressions and your values is [RegEx 101](https://regex101.com/).